-We have updated a few of the risk factors affecting our business since those presented in our Report on Form 10-Q, Part I, Item 1A, for the fiscal quarter ended September 27, 2013.
-Except for risks related to cyber attacks, there have been no material changes in our assessment of our risk factors from those set forth in our Quarterly Report on Form 10-Q, Part I, Item 1A, for the fiscal quarter ended September 27, 2013.
+We have updated a few of the risk factors affecting our business since those presented in our Quarterly Report on Form 10-Q, Part I, Item 1A, for the fiscal quarter ended December 27, 2013.
+Except for risks related to conflict minerals, there have been no material changes in our assessment of our risk factors from those set forth in our Quarterly Report on Form 10-Q, Part I, Item 1A, for the fiscal quarter ended December 27, 2013.
 For convenience, all of our risk factors are included below.